How to Lose Fat and Build Muscle at the Same Time

 Understanding the role of recovery in muscle gain

-Moving on from losing body fats, let's shift our focus onto building muscles - another crucial aspect where rest periods play an integral part.
-During these moments, our bodies get busy repairing damaged muscle fibers through cellular processes which result in ultimately muscular hypertrophy or growth.
+Let's shift our focus onto building muscles - another crucial aspect where rest periods play an integral part.
+During these moments, our bodies get busy repairing damaged muscle fibers through cellular processes, ultimately resulting in muscular hypertrophy or growth.

-This means if we want bigger, stronger muscles, adequate recovery time between intense sessions isn't just nice to have, it's non-negotiable.
-Otherwise, the risk of running into overtraining syndrome is characterized by decreased performance capacity despite an ongoing increased training load.
+If we want bigger, stronger muscles, adequate recovery time between intense sessions is non-negotiable.
+Otherwise, the risk of overtraining syndrome is characterized by decreased performance capacity despite an increased training load.

 Growth hormones' impact on muscle development